cutlasses/AudioFreeze/README.md

 # AudioFreeze Teensy based Eurorack module
 ## What is AudioFreeze?
 AudioFreeze is a Eurorack module which uses a Teensy board, and the Teensy audio shield.
 It allows you to 'freeze' a section of incoming audio and manipulate it with the pots.
 There is a potentiometer on the rear of the board to attenuate input voltage.
+See www.cutlasses.co.uk for more build info.

 [See here for a video which demonstrates the AudioFreeze in action](https://www.youtube.com/watch?v=Is2dHl0MkUs)